evansbenj/2024_XLXT_dmrt.md/2024_histology_analysis.md

 In the main menu click Layer > New Layer
 Change the foreground color to bright red select the new layer on the right side
-Use the paintbucket tool to fill the new layer with red In the main menu click Select > By Color; the number of pixels for the selected color is in the histogram
+Make sure you have nothing selected (main menu Select > None) Use the paintbucket tool to fill the new layer with red In the main menu click Select > By Color; the number of pixels for the selected color is in the histogram
 ```